lazherbtra07/lazherbtra07/README.md

 ### Hi there 🤗👋🏻 **My name is Lazher Btr**

-\- I first have been learning to code for 1 year at university - then I moved to a computer science istitute specializing in frontent dev, but I left befor the semester ended cause I didn't find it suitable for me - so I started self-learning and that's what worked for me to develop my skills to became who I am now .
+\- I first have been learning to code for 4 year at university - then I moved to a computer science istitute specializing in frontent dev, but I left befor the semester ended cause I didn't find it suitable for me - so I started self-learning and that's what worked for me to develop my skills to became who I am now .

-- 🌍 I'm based in algeria but ready to move
+- 🌍 I'm from Algeria but i leave in Dubai now
 - 🖥️ See my portfolio at https://lazher-btr-portfolio.netlify.app
 - ✉️ You can contact me at [lazher@web3pros.dev]
-- 🧠 I'm learning react
+- 🧠 I'm learning NEXT JS now
 - 🤝 I'm open to collaborating on HIGHT IMPACT PROJECT
 - ⚡ I like solving problems ^\_^